Rogue-Frontier/Oblivia/README.md

-# Oblivia
+# Oblivia: Object-Based Language Intended for Very Inscrutable Applications
-Oblivia (a.k.a.
-OBL) is an esolang that aims to do with objects what Lisp does with lists.
+Oblivia (OBL) is an esolang that aims to do with objects what Lisp does with lists.
 Oblivia follows these ideas:

 - **Terse syntax**:
   - A small set of primitive operations are given the most terse syntax.